- Next Issue: June, 2024

-Unpublished fiction only: Up to 3 flash fictions of less than 1000 words each in one document, or 1 short story up to 8000 words.
-Please use a readable serif font (Times/Times Roman is preferred) in 12 points.
-Double space.
-Indent paragraphs.
-Minimum one inch margins.
-Author name and email, and a word count on the top of the first page.
-Start the story about halfway down the first page, with the title and byline centered above it.
-Title and page numbers on subsequent pages in the header.
-Via our Submittable portal only.
+Up to 3 flash fictions of less than 1000 words each in one document, or 1 short story up to 8000 words.
+Times/Times Roman 12 point is preferred.
+A word count is appreciated.
+Submit via our Submittable portal only.
 No email or postal submissions please.
 Simultaneous submissions are expected and encouraged.
+No poetry or nonfiction.

-Please submit no more than once in each category (short story, flash) per issue.
+Please submit no more than once in each category at a time.
+Once you have received a response to a particular submission you may submit in that category again.
 Authors whom we have published should wait one reading cycle before submitting again.
+Read some free stories and excerpts to get an idea of the kind of writing we like.

-Paid Submissions: We’ll respond as soon as we can, usually within a month.
+We’ll respond as soon as we can, usually within a week to a month.

 If the story is not for us, you’ll get a form rejection (it’s a nice one, though).
 If we thought the story had merit, but it didn’t make the cut, we’ll probably write a personal note.

 Should you need to withdraw a full submission, please do so using your Submittable account.
-If you are only withdrawing a part of your submission (such as a single flash piece from a multi-story document), email us at firstname.lastname@example.org and let us know.
+If you are only withdrawing a part of your submission (such as a single flash piece or poem), email us at email@example.com and let us know.

 Do not withdraw your story if you only intend to make changes to it.
 Instead contact us through Submittable or via email, and we will mark your submission as Open for Editing.
 You can then upload a revised story.